medic/medic-docs/configuration/developing-community-health-applications.md

 #### Build

-Forms are converted with the `convert-app-forms` or `convert-contact-forms` actions in `medic-conf`, and added to your application with the corresponding upload actions.
+Convert and build the app forms into your application using the `convert-app-forms` and `upload-app-forms` actions in `medic-conf`.

     medic-conf --local convert-app-forms upload-app-forms